copperwater/xNetHack/doc/xnh-changelog-10.0.md

 ### Gameplay changes

+- The wooden material list is extended to include metal and glass.
+Launchers cannot be made out of glass, but all other base-wooden items can be.
 - Cursed weapons are no longer immune to breaking when used to force a lock.
 - Chests and large boxes can no longer generate made of bone.
 - Chests and large boxes made of stone no longer have any lock at all.
 They